About the tour

 10-day Schedule for a Guided Climb of Kazbek and Elbrus

 Day 4.
-Acclimatization.
-Hike to a chapel at an elevation of 4000m.
-Spending the night at the Meteorological station.
+Acclimatization hike to a chapel at an elevation of 4000 m.
+Overnight stay at the Meteorological station.

 Included in the cost: